changliao1025/pyflowline/paper.md

 # Algorithms and implementation

 PyStream takes advantage of Python language's object oriented programming (OOP) architect.
-The river network and all its elements (i.e. segment, reach, confluence.) are described as objects.
+The river network and all of its elements (i.e. segment, reach, confluence.) are described as objects.
 These objects are processed throughout the package when applicable.

 ![The data model. \label{fig:oop}](https://github.com/changliao1025/pystream/blob/main/pystream/figure/data_mode.png?raw=true)